richardxx/pestrie/README.md

 3. Other usages of this code:

-   In fact, Pestrie is approach to compute, encode, and query the boolean matrix multiplication of A*transpose(A).
+   In fact, Pestrie is an approach to compute, encode, and query the boolean matrix multiplication of A*transpose(A).
 Pestrie can also be generalized to compute the product A*B for two different matrices.
 Both are implemented in our code ("pes-self.cc" and "pes-dual.cc").